 - Both redness surrounding the tattoo and skin that is warm to the touch are normal signs of healing.

 - A thin membrane will form to protect the tattoo while it heals.
 This layer will peel off, very similar to a sunburn.
 It is perfectly normal to see small flakes of colored skin peel off during this period.

 - Red or white bumps may form in the hair follicles over an area that has been shaved prior to tattooing.
-This can also be caused by over saturation of a recommended aftercare product or by using the incorrect aftercare product.
-Please contact us if this should occur.
+This can also be caused by using too much of a recommended aftercare product or by using the incorrect product.

 - Treat the tattoo with the same respect as you would any other kind of broken skin.

 - Wash your hands prior to touching the tattoo.
 Leave it alone, except when cleaning or applying a recommended aftercare product or moisturizing lotion.

 - Maintain an avid daily hygiene routine throughout the entire healing process.

 - The healthier your lifestyle, the easier it will be for the tattoo to heal.
 Get enough sleep and eat a nutritious diet.
 Drink plenty of water.

 - Wear clean, loose fitting clothes that do not rub or irritate the tattoo.

 - Make sure your bedding is washed and changed regularly.
 Wear clean, comfortable, breathable clothing that protects the tattoo while you are sleeping.

 - If clothing or linens become stuck to your tattoo, lightly moisten the area with cool water and gently work the cloth away from the tattoo.